Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 Unless you had an unusually warm winter, your air conditioner almost certainly hasn’t been used in the past few months, so it’s best you test it.
 You might not need it right away, but you don’t want to wait until it’s 30 degrees out before you notice that something’s wrong with it, especially if you don’t feel comfortable fixing it yourself and feel you should call a professional.

-Test Your Carbon Monoxide and Smoke Detectors
+Test Your Smoke and Carbon Monoxide Detectors

-Take Part In General Cleaning
+Take Part in General Cleaning & Interior Maintenance

 Remove Stuff You No Longer Use